1995 Royal Air Force Nimrod MR2 crash

 A Nimrod undertakes a typical display manouvre - a pass of the display line in a bank with the weapons bay open.

 The vertical stabilizer of XV239 was salvaged and displayed as part of a memorial to the crew at the Toronto Aerospace Museum.
+The tail has since been returned to the UK.

 On 2 September 1995, a Royal Air Force Hawker Siddeley Nimrod aircraft crashed into Lake Ontario during an air display, killing all seven crew members on board.
 This was the second loss of an RAF Nimrod in four months, following the ditching of a Nimrod R1 in May.

 Aircraft

 The aircraft involved was XV239, a Nimrod MR.2 maritime patrol aircraft from the Royal Air Force in Kinloss, Scotland.
 Operated by No. 120 Squadron, the aircraft was originally delivered to the RAF as an MR.1 in 1971, before being upgraded to the MR.2 standard in the mid 1970s.

 Background

 On 23 August 1995, the aircraft and its crew had left Kinloss for Canada, where it was scheduled to take part in two separate air shows.
 On the 26 and 27 August, the aircraft participated in the Shearwater International Air Show at CFB Shearwater in Nova Scotia.
 Following this, it traveled to Toronto Pearson International Airport from where it would be based for the exhibition at the Canadian International Air Show (CIAS).
 Since the planned manoeuvres had been commonly performed in Nimrods for much of the previous twenty years, the four and a half minute routine described as "relatively straightforward".
 However, the day prior to the CIAS display, the aircraft's captain, Flight Lieutenant Dom Gilbert, stated in an interview that the plan was to approach the limits of the aircraft's performance.